dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 An approval that has been created, is not expired, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initate a transfer.

-In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but different `spender`s and `subaccount`s.
+In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but different `spender`s and `from_subaccount`s.
 For the same token, spender, and subaccount triple a new approval shall always overwrite the old one.
 The ledger should limit the number of approvals that can be active per token.
 Such limit is exposed as ledger metadata through the metadata attribute `max_approvals_per_token`.

 The response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the transaction index for the success case or an `Err` variant indicating an error as second element.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 Of course, all historic approvals are contained in the block history the ledger creates.

+The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
+The ledger SHOULD reject transactions that have `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

 ```candid "Type definitions" +=
 type ApprovalInfo = record {